Skip to main content

 Technology has changed the nature of our day-to-day lives.
 While the internet, tablets, and applications or “apps” provide children and staff with new and exciting learning opportunities, they also come with safety and supervision challenges.
 It is essential that your program has guidelines for the supervision and use of technology by children, and you play an important role in supporting staff so they know the rules and carry them out.
 Your program may have protections such as software that limits access to explicit material on the internet, but know that this should not provide a false sense of safety.
 While such programs are useful, and a good starting point, active supervision of children’s internet and device use is best, and you should coach staff to provide the same level of supervision for children’s online activity while in your program as they do with any other type of activity.
 Consider these questions when helping staff members assess their supervision of children’s online activity and technology use:

-Do the websites, apps, and games used during program time contain content that is sexually explicit, promotes hate or violence, or encourages users to buy something or provide personal information?
+• Are children protected from websites, apps, and games used during program time, that contain content that is sexually explicit, promotes hate or violence, or encourages users to buy something or provide personal information?

 Model